Córdoba, Spain: High and Late Middle Ages

 Ferdinand III entered the city on 29 June 1236, following a siege of several months.
 According to Arab sources, Córdoba fell on 23 Shawwal 633 (that is, on 30 June 1236, a day later than Christian tradition).
 Upon the city's conquest the mosque was converted into a Catholic cathedral dedicated to the Virgin Mary (Santa Maria).
 This was also followed by the return to Santiago de Compostela of the church bells that had been looted by Almanzor and moved to Córdoba by Christian war prisoners in the late 10th century.
 Ferdinand III granted the city a fuero in 1241; it was based on the Liber Iudiciorum and in the customs of Toledo, yet formulated in an original way.
 Unlike the case of other kingdoms of the Crown of Castile, the wider Kingdom of Córdoba distinctly lacked realengo (royal demesne) council towns other than the capital city itself.
 In addition, the military orders had a comparatively lesser presence across the realm.
 The city was divided into 14 colaciones, and numerous new church buildings were added.

 By the end of the 13th century, the land belonging to the council of Córdoba peaked at about 12,000 km^{2}.
 It progressively reduced upon creation of new lordships, amounting to about 9,000 km^{2} by the end of the middle ages.

 The city's surrounding countryside was raided during the 1277–78 Marinid expedition in the Guadalquivir valley.
 In 1282, in the context of the problematic succession of Alfonso X of Castile, an army formed by the latter's supporters as well as Marinid forces laid siege to the city (where prince Sancho was) for 21 days.
 The city council had indeed joined a newly created brotherhood in 1282 together with other councils of the Upper Guadalquivir defending Sancho's dynastic rights against Alfonso's regal authoritarianism.

-Many decades after during the Third Siege of Gibraltar in 1333, a diversionary Granadian army raided the countryside of Cordoba and encamped on the far side of the Roman Bridge of Cordoba.
+Many decades after during the Third Siege of Gibraltar in 1333, a diversionary army from Granada raided the countryside of Cordoba and encamped on the far side of the Roman Bridge of Cordoba.
 However the diversionary army had to return to Gibraltar to help their Marinid counterparts so no further action was taken.
 In 1368, during the Castilian Civil War, the city, loyal to the Trastámara side, was attacked by forces supporting of Peter I, with Granadan backing.